dotkernel/development/docs/book/v1/terminal.md

 # Terminal

+> If you are not using WSL, you can jump straight to the [AlmaLinux 9 Setup page](https://docs.dotkernel.org/development/v1/setup/setup-packages/).

 If you're not already using it, we recommend you to install [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-US&gl=US).
 It is a modern tool that incorporates the power of multiple already known command-line applications like `Windows PowerShell`, `Linux shell`, and more...